 parent organization as the Workspace.
-To get the name and details about your AWS connector projects, see Inspecting Workspaces on
+To get the name and details about your AWS connector projects, see the Inspecting Workspace

 The billing account associated with the AWS connector project is used for Stackdriver Monitoring and Stackdriver Logging charges for the AWS account.
 For more information, see Billing on this page.

 In the GCP Console, AWS connector projects appear as regular GCP projects.
-Do not use connector projects for any other purpose, and do not delete them while your Workspace is still connected to their AWS account.
+Don't use connector projects for any other purpose, and don't delete them while your Workspace is still connected to your AWS account.